knative/serving/docs/contracts/developer-monitoring-contract.md

 ## Logging

-Elafros provides default out of the box logs and dashboards for all of applications, container images and functions.
+Elafros provides default out of the box logs for all of applications, container images and functions.

 ### Log Types

-The following logs are collected.
+The following logs types are supported.

 * **Request logs**: Status of requests or invocations sent to the applications, containers or functions.